Te whakamahia o te tūkapi i ngā waitohu īmēraPronoun use in email signatures

 Including pronouns in your email signature is a quick and easy way for cisgender people to have a powerful and positive impact.
 This is harder and riskier for transgender and gender diverse people because it leads to longer conversations and asks them to educate people.

-- In your email signature, add your pronouns (she/he/they/ze/etc) after your name.
+In your email signature, add your pronouns (she/he/they/ze/and so on) after your name.

-- Use a hyperlink to this webpage on the pronouns so people can learn more by clicking on them.
-If you have any difficulties, please contact your workplace IT department.
+Hyperlink the pronouns to this webpage so people can learn more by clicking on them.
+If you have any difficulties, contact your workplace IT department.

 - Consider starting a meeting with each attendee sharing their name and pronouns.